Talk Like a Bulldog

 Student Worker – A student employed by a campus department or office

 Syllabus – An outline or brief summary of course content and assignments given by each professor.
 This is your “contract” for the course.
-You can view your syllabus for a course on Campus Connect.
+You can view your syllabus for a course on Canvas.

 TMS – Tuition Management System.
 The online program that allows students to pay their college bills electronically.